Life is full of transitions and times of change, and this is especially true for teens and their par...

 When I was little, I can remember being told the old adage, “Sticks and stones will break my bones, but words will never hurt me.”
 While I understand that it was meant to encourage me and to make me feel better when someone had said mean words to me, as an adult and as an educator, I now find that phrase a little dishonest.
 Words have meaning and they can - and do -hu...

 Summertime and the readin’ is easy.
 Or not.
-No doubt, your children have a book or two (or more) on their lists to complete before they head back to school - but how will they retain that information and make the most of the juicy learning opportunities ahead?
+No doubt, your children have a book or two (or more) on their reading lists to complete before they head back to school.
+If you would like to help your child learn how to improve their reading skills, continue reading to learn more!

 Academic Coaching Tip: Active Reading Strategies for Summer Reading